 Students who engage in employment activities of a psychological nature must comply with the American Psychological Association Ethical Principles and the regulations of the Virginia Board of Psychology.

-Although evaluations of graduate student performance in these positions will not be solicited by the program, unsolicited reports of student performance from these settings may be considered in evaluation of the student by the program.
+Although the DCT does not solicit evaluations of graduate student performance in these positions, the DCT may consider unsolicited reports of student performance from these settings in evaluation of the student.

-V. THE ADVISOR
+VI.
+THE ADVISOR